Alignment-Lab-AI/Our-Projects/README.md

 ### [Babelm](link soon!)

-A project to make use of substantial and ongoing research to generate an efficient method for converting a models language from english to non english, with particular focus on languages which use non latin characters primarily. will include generally useful tools for optimizing vocabulary and reducing the weight cost converting languages typically holds, as well as a pipeline to automatically generate a full cleaned corpus of data in the target language.
+A project to make use of substantial and ongoing research to generate an efficient method for converting a model's language from english to non english, with particular focus on languages which use non latin characters primarily. will include generally useful tools for optimizing vocabulary and reducing the weight cost converting languages typically holds, as well as a pipeline to automatically generate a full cleaned corpus of data in the target language.

 ### [Codeinterpereter-api](https://github.com/shroominic/codeinterpreter-api)

-An open implementation of OpenAI's Code interpreter which already outpaces it in functionality, helmed by [shroominic](https://github.com/shroominic).
+An open implementation of OpenAI's Code interpreter which already outpaces it in functionality, helmed by [Shroominic](https://github.com/shroominic).
 Being tooled for open sourced LLMs, link will update here soon!

 ### General Intelligence Agency(link soon!)